Understanding SaaS Sprawl and the Hidden Dangers

 The governance of digital assets through policy assignments has become increasingly complex, with many policies governing who can access what resources and how.
 The challenge lies in the sheer volume of policies and in managing the intricate relationships between policies, user accounts, and digital assets, making ensuring comprehensive security and compliance challenging.

-The Impact on Organizational Cybersecurity
+The Negative Impact on Organizational Cybersecurity

 The unchecked growth of SaaS apps, especially those not vetted or managed by IT or cybersecurity teams, can significantly weaken a company’s security posture.
 This is due to the increased complexity and potential for overseeing numerous apps and user accounts.